-If you do find any new problems, don't hesitate to point them out before you start unpacking all your junk.
-Otherwise, gas up that van and decide on your favorite pizza order, because you're movin' in!
+If you do find any new problems, don't hesitate to point them out before you start unpacking all your valuables.

 The entire home buying process will take about 2 to 3 months "in a perfect world," according to Peter.
 That's a long lag time of eye-straining research, signing important scary legal documents, watching people tell you what's wrong with your dream house, and living out of stacked boxes.

 Huge thanks to Peter Murray, realtor for RE/MAX Plus, for all the insights and answers.
-You can also find out more by contacting an insurance agent in your area.
+You can also find out more about affordable home insurance by contacting an insurance agent in your area.

 ©2023, Consumer Agent Portal, LLC.
 All rights reserved.